 - Not bound by strict rules of legal evidence, considers any relevant information of value in determining the issues and make efforts to obtain the most reliable information available.

-- Participates in closed session deliberations to determine whether the Respondent has committed the alleged violation and, if so, the sanction(s) to be imposed.
+- Participates in closed session deliberations to determine whether the Responding Party has committed the alleged violation and, if so, the sanction(s) to be imposed.

-- Votes that the Respondent is in violation of the Code only if convinced by a preponderance of the information presented that the Respondent has committed the act(s) as charged.
+- Votes that the Responding Party is in violation of the Code only if convinced by a preponderance of the information presented that the Responding Party has committed the act(s) as charged.

 SCC APPLICANT CONSIDERATIONS:

-Qualifications: Any student who is registered for 3 or more credits each semester and who meets UMA standards for good standing and committee service (see UMA’s SCC procedures here for more information).
+Qualifications: Any student who is registered for 3 or more credits each semester and who meets UMA standards for good standing and committee service.
 Nominations must be approved by the Presidents of the Augusta or Bangor Student Government Associations.
 SCC members must abide by all policies in the Student Conduct Code.
-Appointments are for one year (January through December).
+Appointments are for one year.

 Other requirements: The ability to strictly maintain the confidentiality of all information related to a student conduct case; think critically, work collaboratively with others; demonstrate sensitivity to and respect for others; and a strong sense of impartiality and objectivity.

 Training: New committee members must participate in training regarding the University conduct system; skills in listening, questioning, and decision-making; and standards of evidence and due process issues.
 Additional training sessions may periodically be offered to develop and improve skills and knowledge, and to share information to enable SCC members to serve effectively.
-Training will occur in the fall semester and appointees will begin serving on the committee January 1.
+Training will occur in the fall semester and appointees will be eligible to hear cases upon completion of that training.

-Time Commitment: The Conduct Committee typically convenes for four hours of training in late fall.
+Time Commitment: The Conduct Committee typically convenes for six hours of training during the fall semester at the University of Maine at Orono.
 Conduct hearings are rare at UMA.
-However, when a conduct hearing occurs, at least three students are required to hear the case.
-Most hearings last between two and four hours.
+However, when a conduct hearing occurs, at least three students are needed to hear the case.
+Most hearings last between three and six hours.
 Conduct Committee members serve as they are available so long as there is not a conflict of interest.

 Benefits: Being a member of the Student Conduct Committee provides an opportunity to develop practical skills that are important in daily life and are an asset to future employment.
 Such skills include conflict resolution, decision-making, consensus building, critical thinking and an awareness of diversity.